avinashbabudonthu/java/maven/notes.md

 	* default packaging type is jar
 * pom dependency type
 	* If we declare dependency type as pom then all dependencies in that pom will be downloaded to our application
-* There are 6 scopes in maven
-	* compile
-	* provided
-	* runtime
-	* test
-	* system
-	* import
-* compile (this is scope, do not confuse with compile goal)
-	* Default scope
-	* Artifacts are available every where
-* provided
-	* like compile, means artifact going to be provided by deployed environment
-* runtime
-	* not needed for compilation but needed for execution
-* test
-	* only available for the test compilation and execution phase
-* system
-	* to specify a path to the jar on our file system
-* import
-	* deals with dependencyManagement
-	* DependencyManagement deals with sharing resources across multiple poms
 * plugin repositories - for downloading plugins
 ```
 <pluginRepositories>